-Mathew Vander Heiden is an Associate Professor in Department of Biology, an Associate Director of the Koch Institute at MIT, and a member of the Broad Institute.
-He is a practicing oncologist and instructor in medicine at Dana-Farber Cancer Institute/ Harvard Medical School.
+Mathew Vander Heiden is an Associate Professor in the Department of Biology, an Associate Director of the Koch Institute at MIT, and a member of the Broad Institute.
+He is a practicing oncologist and instructor in medicine at Dana-Farber Cancer Institute / Harvard Medical School.
 He earned his doctoral and medical degrees from the University of Chicago, where he worked in the laboratory of Craig Thompson.
 Vander Heiden then completed a residency in internal medicine at Boston’s Brigham & Women’s Hospital and a hematology-oncology fellowship at Dana-Farber Cancer Institute / Massachusetts General Hospital.
-He was a post-doctoral fellow in the laboratory of Lewis Cantley at Harvard Medical School, where he was supported by a Mel Karmazin Fellowship from the Damon Runyon Cancer Research Foundation.
+He was a postdoctoral fellow in the laboratory of Lewis Cantley at Harvard Medical School, where he was supported by a Mel Karmazin Fellowship from the Damon Runyon Cancer Research Foundation.
 In 2010, Vander Heiden joined the MIT faculty.
 His work has been recognized by many awards including the Burroughs Wellcome Fund Career Award for Medical Sciences, the AACR Gertrude B. Elion Award, the HHMI Faculty Scholar Award, and an NCI Outstanding Investigator Award.
-Dr. Vander Heiden serves on the scientific advisory board of Agios Pharmaceuticals, Aeglea Biotherapeutics, iTeos Therapeutics, Evelo Therapeutics, CyteGen, and Auron Therapeutics, of which he is also an academic founder.
+Dr. Vander Heiden serves on the scientific advisory board of Yale Cancer Center, Agios Pharmaceuticals, Aeglea Biotherapeutics, iTeos Therapeutics, Evelo Therapeutics, CyteGen, and Auron Therapeutics, of which he is also an academic founder.
 He is part of the investment advisory board for DROIA Venture Fund.

 The long-term goal of the Vander Heiden lab is to understand how mammalian cell metabolism is adapted to support cancer initiation and progression.
 The metabolic phenotypes of proliferating cells are typically interpreted with an emphasis on either energy generation or the crosstalk between signaling events and cell metabolism.
 This has led many to focus on how cancer genetics influence metabolic pathway use.
 The Vander Heiden lab takes a different approach that identifies limiting metabolic processes, considers how these are constrained by the extracellular environment, and defines how metabolic limitations are overcome within a physiological tissue context.